searchspring/snap/docs/SNAP_AUTOCOMPLETE.md

 ## Autocomplete Store

-It is recommended to utlizing the `Autocomplete` component from `@searchspring/snap-preact-components` to display Autocomplete.
+It is recommended to utilizing the `Autocomplete` component from `@searchspring/snap-preact-components` to display Autocomplete.

 The following properties are specific to an Autocomplete Store via an Autocomplete Controller.